 Wildfires and Forest Management

-Charting a new path towards more fire resilient forests and communities.
+Charting a new path towards more fire-resilient forests and communities.

-Forests without Fire
+Forests Without Fire

 Fire Funding Fix

-In 2018, a team of policy experts at TNC, which included TNC Idaho’s former Government Relations Director Will Whelan, helped pass monumental legislation that would support the U.S. Forest Service in managing forest and wildfires.
+In 2018, a team of policy experts at TNC, which included TNC Idaho’s former Government Relations Director Will Whelan, helped pass monumental legislation that supports the U.S. Forest Service in managing forest and wildfires.
 The bipartisan Wildfire Disaster Funding Act includes a contingency account for fighting wildfire funded with up to $2 billion a year for a decade.
 Dedicated funding for firefighting frees up funding that can be used for proactive management to reduce the risk of megafires.